 Whatever the case is, you need to have the desired action in mind.
 Then, you’ll call the readers to action.

 If you’re writing a holiday present guide, for example, you’ll lead your readers towards the recommended products.
 If you’re just writing a blog post without the intention to sell anything, invite them to comment, like and share.

 The success of your content marketing campaign is measured by engagement.
 So get people engaged, will you?

 Always Stick to the Point

 “Oh; but outlines take time and I don’t have time to waste!”

-Without an outline, you risk getting into digressions.
+Without an outline, you risk going into digressions.
 One thought will lead to another, and you’ll soon lose the point.